The 2017 EPA Construction General Permit

-- There are tighter stabilization timelines for sites that disturb more than five acres at once.
+- There are tighter stabilization timelines for sites that disturb more than 5 acres at once.
 EPA heeded calls by environmental groups to further restrict timelines by incentivizing larger sites to phase their operations.
-Those sites disturbing more than five acres at once must adhere to a stricter 7-day (rather than 14-day) stabilization schedule.
+Those sites disturbing more than 5 acres at once must adhere to a stricter seven-day (rather than 14-day) stabilization schedule.

 - Operators still have the option to either conduct a site inspection once every seven calendar days or once every 14 days and within 24 hours of the occurrence of a storm event of 0.25 inches or greater.
 New is a provision requiring those operators choosing the 14-day timeline to inspect after occurrence of runoff from snowmelt “sufficient to cause a discharge.”

 - There is now a prohibition against non-stormwater discharges of external building washdown waters containing hazardous substances, such as paint or caulk containing polychlorinated biphenyls (PCBs).